 Overview of Pulmonary Rehabilitation

 Pulmonary Rehabilitation is a program in which you learn how to properly breathe and exercise.
 This also helps to manage your breathing problem and increase your energy.
 This program will take you through a variety of exercises and will teach you how to breathe throughout each one.
 You will also learn how to take medications and eat properly.
-The goal of pulmonary rehabilitation is to help people with COPD get through everyday activities, such as climbing stairs.
+The goal of pulmonary rehabilitation is to help people with Chronic Obstructive Pulmonary Disease (COPD) get through everyday activities, such as climbing stairs.

 Pulmonary rehab is the most important non-medication treatment for COPD.
 This program provides education and support, as well as supervised exercise.
 This program improves your quality of life and reduces exacerbations (flare ups) of your COPD symptoms which reduce hospital admissions.